Dissecting the gamma-ray emissions of the nearby galaxies NGC 1068 and NGC 253: Abstract

 \section{Abstract}

 Intrigued by recent high-energy study results for nearby galaxies with \gr\ emission and in particular NGC~1068 that has been detected as a neutrino-emitting source by the IceCube Neutrino Observatory, we conduct detailed analysis of the $\gamma$-ray data for the galaxies NGC~1068 and NGC~253, obtained with the Large Area Telescope onboard {\it the Fermi Gamma-ray Space Telescope}.
-By checking for their possible spectral features and then constructing light curves in corresponding energy ranges, we identify flare-like activity from NGC ~1068 in $\geq$2\,GeV energy range and significant long-term variations of NGC~253 in $\geq$5\,GeV energy range.
-In the former, the emission appears harder in the two half-year flare-like events than that in the otherwise `quiescent' state.
-In the latter, there is a 2-times decrease in the flux before and after MJD~57023, which is clearly revealed by the test-statistic maps we obtain.
+By checking for their possible spectral features and then constructing light curves in corresponding energy ranges, we identify spectral-change activity from NGC ~1068 in $\geq$2\,GeV energy range and long-term detection significance changes for NGC~253 in $\geq$5\,GeV energy range.
+In the former, the emission appears harder in two half-year time periods than that in the otherwise `quiescent' state.
+In the latter, a $\sim$2-times detection significance decrease after MJD~57023 is clearly revealed by the test-statistic maps we obtain.
 Considering studies carried out and models proposed for the $\gamma$-ray emissions of the two sources, we discuss the implications of our findings.
-The jet in NGC~1068 may contribute to the \gr\ emission.
-The nature of the long-term variations in NGC~253 is not clear, but the variation part of the emission may be connected to the very-high-energy (VHE) emission of the galaxy and could be verified by VHE observations.
+We suspect that the jet (or outflow) in NGC~1068 might contribute to the \gr\ emission.
+The nature of the long-term detection significance change for NGC~253 is not clear, but since the part of the GeV emission may be connected to the very-high-energy (VHE) emission from the center of the galaxy, it could be further probed with VHE observations.

 \keywords{Gamma-rays (637); Seyfert galaxies (1447); Starburst galaxies (1570)}